Chamber Orchestra of Europe

 On 26 January and 9 March 2019 the COE returned to the Kammermusiksaal in Berlin, where it held a residency from 1988 to 2002.
 Building upon the vast legacy of its first mentor Claudio Abbado, the COE was invited by the Berlin Philharmonie to take part in a special concert series in his memory, marking the 5th anniversary of his death on 20 January 2014.

-Currently the Orchestra works closely with Sir András Schiff and Yannick Nézet-Séguin, who are both Honorary Members alongside Bernard Haitink and Nikolaus and Alice Harnoncourt.
+Currently the Orchestra works closely with Sir András Schiff and Yannick Nézet-Séguin, who are both Honorary Members following in the footsteps of Bernard Haitink and Nikolaus Harnoncourt

 With more than 250 works in its discography, the COE’s CDs have won numerous international prizes, including two Grammys and three Gramophone Record of the Year Awards.